-Things you may not know about me: I've had my car since I was 16, so there are some awesome artifacts that pop up every once in a while.
-Things I've found most recently include: a Hello Kitty mechanical pencil, a 90s-era scrunchie, that Bob Marley album I had on repeat in high school, lots of change, an old Tortilla chip that I swear is completely my brother's fault.I have no problem blaming my brother because, he's had a habit of eating in my car ever since high school.
+Things you may not know about me: I've had the same car since I was 16.
+So, in that old school Mercedes, there are some awesome artifacts that pop up every once in a while.
+Things I've found most recently include a Hello Kitty mechanical pencil, a 90s-era scrunchie, that Bob Marley album I had on repeat in high school, lots of change, an old Tortilla chip (eeeew, I know!) that I swear is completely my brother's fault.I have no problem blaming my brother because, he's had a habit of eating in my car ever since high school.

-We'd go car cushion scavenging and have just enough change to hit up the El Pollo Dollar Menu, where we'd religiously order BRC (beans, rice, cheese) burritos.
+We'd go car cushion scavenging and have just enough change to hit up the El Pollo Loco Dollar Menu, where we'd religiously order BRC (beans, rice, cheese) burritos.
 We don't hit up EPL anymore, but I wanted to give my brother a recipe that was just as simple and healthier.
 So this is my twist on the BRC, aka the BQC (beans, quinoa, cheese) taco.
-So, make some quinoa, keep some beans on hand, and then you'll be set to make this on the spot.
+No, it's in no way a traditional Mexican street taco but it is a super quick, easy, and healthy meal so, make some quinoa, keep some beans on hand, and then you'll be set to make this on the spot.

 sliced into 1/2-inch rings

-Bean and onion mixture can be made through this step up to two days ahead.
+If you have time, make our Frijoles De Olla and use them here because they'll add a TON of flavor.
+FYI, the bean and onion mixture can be made through this step up to two days ahead.
 Store refrigerated in an airtight container and heat up before serving.

 To Serve The Tacos: Heat up tortillas, double them so you use two tortillas for each taco, then top with onion-bean mixture, a few spoonfuls of quinoa, and a crumble of cheese, some salsa and avocado and serve.